PathDump/SwitchPointer/implementation/p4/apps/README.md

 ```
 ping -c 1 10.1.1.2
 ```
-* For now, please look at epoch ids printed on the h2 and switchAPI screen.
+* For now, please look at epoch ids printed on the h2 and switchAPI windows.